Cessna 180 - Jumbo scale rubber model.

 Article pages, text and pics, thanks to theshadow.

-Did we get something wrong with this plan?
+Did we get something wrong with these details about this plan (especially the datafile)?
 That happens sometimes.
-Help us make a correction
+You can help us fix it.

 Cessna 180